Skip to main content

 Utah Admin.
 Rules R33-7-705 (May 23, 2022)

-Best and final offers
+Best and Final Offers

 The best and final offers process is an optional step in the evaluation phase of the request for proposals process in which offerors are requested to modify their proposals.
 (It is not available for use with any other type of procurement process.)
 If the necessary conditions are present, the evaluation committee, with the approval of the Board of Education or its designee or the District’s chief procurement officer, may request and evaluate best and final offers from responsible offerors who have submitted responsive proposals that meet the minimum qualifications, evaluation criteria, or applicable score thresholds identified in the request for proposals for the stage of the process at which the final and best offers are being requested.
 The evaluation committee may only request best and final offers if one of the following circumstances exists: